-Once the spatial join options have been specified, proceed to the Field Mapping tab below to map the desired fields prior to exchanging the data.
+Once the spatial join options have been specified, proceed to the Field Mapping tab to map the desired fields prior to exchanging the data.

 Insert Field Mapping Picture

-GIS Data Fields - Lists the fields found in the GIS data set that can be linked to the InfoWater data fields.
-Use the arrow buttons to map a GIS field to an InfoWater field.
+GIS Data Fields - Lists the fields found in the GIS data set that can be linked to the InfoWater Pro data fields.
+Use the arrow buttons to map a GIS field to an InfoWater Pro field.

-InfoWater/ GIS Data Field mapping - The InfoWater fields that are available to be mapped during a GIS Exchange.
-By using the arrow buttons, select the desired GIS fields to map to the InfoWater fields.
+InfoWater/ GIS Data Field mapping - The InfoWater Pro fields that are available to be mapped during a GIS Exchange.
+By using the arrow buttons, select the desired GIS fields to map to the InfoWater Pro fields.